eyza-cod2/zpam3/README.md

 - If you dont have any url, you can use /sv_wwwBaseURL "http://cod2x.me/zpam"
 - This is to make sure fixed maps are downloaded in fast way for players

-####  Old pam / maps detected in main folder.
+####  Old zPAM or maps detected in main folder.
 Delete iwd file you see above.
 - Your main folder contains also a other versions of pam or maps.
 Delete all .iwd files that the game prints on screen.